-At the Nazareth Hospital Vascular Center, vascular surgeons, cardiologists, interventional radiologists and registered nurses take a team approach to vascular care.
-They are highly experienced in the latest screening and diagnostic procedures, advanced surgical techniques including minimally invasive procedures, dialysis access procedures, and customized rehabilitation.
+At the Nazareth Hospital Vascular Center, surgeons, cardiologists, interventional radiologists and registered nurses take a team approach to vascular care.
+These healthcare professionals are highly experienced in the latest screening and diagnostic procedures advanced surgical techniques, minimally invasive procedures, dialysis access procedures and customized rehabilitation.

-Nazareth offers vascular disease management, helping patients learn how to use medications and life style changes, such as smoking cessation, diet and exercise, to control and manage vascular disease.
-Community based education services and screenings are also offered free of charge to the community.
+Nazareth offers vascular disease management to help patients learn how to self-administer medications and make lasting lifestyle changes, such as smoking cessation, diet and exercise to control and manage vascular disease.
+Community-based education services and screenings also are offered free of charge to the community.

-Screening is an important first step to improved vascular health, especially because many of the most severe disorders such as aortic aneurysms have few if any symptoms.
-Testing is typically painless and non-invasive.
-Nazareth Hospital Vascular Center’s broad range of screening and non-invasive diagnostic tests include:
+Screening is an important first step to improved vascular health as most of the severe disorders -- such as aortic aneurysms -- have few if any symptoms.
+Testing typically is painless and non-invasive.
+The broad range of screening and non-invasive diagnostic tests available at Nazareth Hospital’s Vascular Center include:

-In the past, most patients with vascular problems were treated using traditional surgical techniques, but today minimally invasive procedures such angioplasty, stenting, and atherectomy are available to treat patients with many forms of vascular disease.
+In the past, most patients with vascular problems were treated using traditional surgical techniques, but minimally invasive procedures -- such as angioplasty, stenting and atherectomy -- are available today to treat patients with many forms of vascular disease.